Concept

 Then, one day, someone responded, “me too”.
 And so began my journey into a better way of explaining what was such an innate and natural component of music for me.

 It started with identifying whether my perception of a pitch’s color remained consistent.
-For the most part, it seemed as though it did (doesn’t matter what octave).
-However, any time an interval was played, a wash of color is sensed, and only by intentional isolation, do I experience an awareness of singular hues.
+For the most part, it seemed as though it did (doesn’t matter what octave, though the intensity of the hue is affected by the register).
+However, any time an interval is played, a wash of color is sensed, and only by intentional isolation, do I experience an awareness of singular hues.
 I found this awareness intersting enough to keep researching, but alas, as this was during a pre-Google period, there were not many resources, successfully found by me anyway, that really lent much credence to what I was experiencing.

 Fast forward a decade or so and magically, the internet became useful for researching, though not entirely overflowing with much related to my subject matter of interest, there were bits and pieces to be found and I started making connections where I could.
 One revelation led to another, and what started out as trying to legitimize my chromatic sensory experience, became a full on trip down the rabbit hole of frequency.